 As part of Extended Reading in our Kindergarten classes, we seek to give children rich literacy experiences that model use of reading skills and strategies, as well as explore concepts in ways that allow for meaningful connection beyond the book.
 Utilizing the leveled book Halloween Costumes from Reading A-Z, we were able to initiate a conventional shared reading experience focused on story pattern, high frequency words, and the role of character and setting within the story.
 Our goal was then to take the experience to the next level by engaging children in these concepts by moving beyond the book.
-Utilizing a variety of tools including photo editing apps, Google Docs, Google Slides, and Adobe Spark, the following benefits were clearly observed and demonstrated:
+In Chapter 4 of Innovating Play we go into more detail with this experience, share about the tools that we used to create the class book, and offer connected hands-on activities.

 Read emergent-reader texts with purpose and understanding.